Elenaslove/Model-and-code/README.md

 # Model-and-code
-# Data.csv the file is ddataset.
+# Data.csv the file is dataset.
 # Characteristic Analysis.py the file is code for Characterization.
 # TSPLO-BDGRU-BP.py the file is code for our research model.
 # best model.py the file is code for our research best parameters model.